pritamkhose/GithubExplorerReactNative/README.md

-# Github Explorer React Native
+# Github Explorer Typescript React Native
-Github Explorer React Native App using Github Rest API web services
+Github Explorer Typescript React Native App using Github Rest API web services

 Introduction
 ------------

-The goal of this React Native application is to implement interface with Github REST API web service.
+The goal of this React Native Typescript application is to implement interface with Github REST API web service.
 It provide feature like search User's and it's details, along with list of user's Repositories, Followers and Following.

 Getting Started